-The impact of COVID-19 in Canada and on the global economy increased significantly.
+COVID-19 continues to impact Canada and the global economy.
 As the impacts of COVID-19 continue, there could be further impact on the municipality, its residents, employees, suppliers and other third party business associates that could impact the timing and amounts realized on the municipality's assets and future ability to deliver services and projects.
 At this time, the full potential impact of COVID-19 on the municipality is not known.
-Although the disruption from the virus is expected to be temporary, given the dynamic nature of these circumstances, the duration of disruption and the related financial impact cannot be reasonably estimated at this time.
+Given the dynamic nature of these circumstances and the duration of disruption, the related financial impact cannot be reasonably estimated at this time.
 The municipality's ability to continue delivering non-essential services and employ related staff, will depend on the legislative mandates from the various levels of government.
 The municipality will continue to focus on collecting receivables, managing expenditures, and leveraging existing reserves and available credit facilities to ensure it is able to continue providing essential services to its residents.